vladiant/CppConcurrencyPatterns/ProducerConsumer/README.md

 ## Producer/Consumer pattern
 The Producer/Consumer pattern is used to decouple processes that produce and consume data at different rates.
 The Producer/Consumer pattern's parallel loops are broken down into two categories; those that produce data, and those that consume the data produced.

+### Dijkstra's bounded buffer
+* The buffer can store N portions or elements.
+* The "number of queueing portions" semaphore counts the filled locations in the buffer
+* The "number of empty positions" semaphore counts the empty locations in the buffer
+* The "buffer manipulation" semaphore works as mutex for the buffer put and get operations.

+### Using monitors
+Monitor is a shared variable and the set of meaningful operations on it.
+It is used to control the scheduling of resources among individual processes.

+### Using channels
+An alternative to explicit naming of source and destination would be to name a port through which communication is to take place.

+### Without semaphores
+Bounded buffer solution for one producer and one consumer.

 ## Reader/Writer pattern
 The Reader-Writer pattern addresses scenarios where multiple threads read shared data, but only one thread can write at a time.